WeiWu2/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  Closure is used in line 54 where the return function is grabing the name var from persnalDice, I can tell because name is not part of the return function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  The name will be the same but the roll number will be different.

 c.
 What is the lexical scope of `newRoll`?

+  The scope of newRoll is within the return function.

 ### Task 3 - Stretch Goals